-ROLAND KENNETH SELVANAYAGAM Independent Non-Executive Director
+ROLAND KENNETH SELVANAYAGAM

-Roland Kenneth Selvanayagam, aged 64, was appointed an Executive Director on 23 April 1998.
+Roland Kenneth Selvanayagam, aged 65, was appointed an Executive Director on 23 April 1998.
 From 1 July 2008, he was redesignated as Non-Executive Director as he left full time employment to start his own business.
-On 28 March 2011 where having met the Listing Requirements criteria for Independent Director, the Board redesignated him to be an Independent Non-Executive Director of the Company.
-He is also a member of the Audit Committee.
+On 28 March 2011 where having met the Listing Requirements criteria for Independent Director, the Board re-designated him to be an Independent Non-Executive Director of the Company.
+He is also a member of the Audit Committee and the Nomination and Remuneration Committee.